trailofbits/testing-handbook/content/docs/static-analysis/codeql/00-installation.md

 ## Building a database

-To build a new CodeQL database you typically need to be able to build the corresponding codebase.
+To build a new CodeQL database, you typically need to be able to build the corresponding codebase.
 Make sure that the codebase is in a clean state (e.g. by running `make clean`, `go clean`, or similar), and then build the codebase with the CodeQL CLI as follows: